Ratschow Memorial Medal

-The 42nd Ratschow Memorial Medal was awarded to the Italian Paolo Prandoni, MD, Ph.D at the 59th Annual conference of the Deutsche Gesellschaft für Phlebologie (German Society of Phlebology) in Dresden.
+The 42nd Ratschow Memorial Medal was awarded to the Italian Paolo Prandoni, MD, Ph.D at the 59th Annual conference of the Deutsche Gesellschaft für Phlebologie (German Society of Phlebology) in Stuttgart.
 The Curatorium Angiologiae Internationalis honored him for his life’s work.

 The professor, who works at the Institute of Medical Semantics at the University of Padua, is primarily known for his research in the field of the epidemiology, diagnosis, and management of thromboembolism.
 His work focuses in particular on venous thromboembolism (VTE) in cancer patients.
 Since 1969, this prestigious accolade has been awarded annually to particularly deserving scientists from the field of vascular medicine and related disciplines.

 The 41st Ratschow Memorial Medal was awarded to Dr. Peter Gloviczki from Rochester, Minnesota at the 58th Annual conference of the Deutsche Gesellschaft für Phlebologie (German Society of Phlebology) in Dresden.
 The Curatorium Angiologiae Internationalis honored him for his life’s work.
 The Hungarian professor, who lives in the US is known worldwide as an expert in vascular medicine.
 The practicing physician has worked in the field of phlebology and angiology for more than 30 years and has shown great commitment to research, teaching and further training.
 He is a specialist in venous and aortic surgery, for example aneurysms of the arteria poplitea and endoscopic procedures.